cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Extract links from Content Types all content types automatically on saving
- - RSS - Update not the index feeds to the newer string builder generation
  - JSON Link Backup file in list directory
  - Change Created and Updated style when creator and updater are the same (do via tests!)
  - Better startup experience when settings file and/or db are missing
- - RSS Feed main images when appropriate
- - Revisit og metadata - used correctly?
+ - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?
  - Top of the page search box - maybe pass a query parameter to the all content list page?
  - Should there be a small menu at the top?
 Ugh.
  - Need to be able to select/switch settings files (and so associated db) - this seems much easier and happier in SQLite?
 That does have implications for elevation (Z) in Spatialite - but with that functionality minimal so far worth working around.
 Actually like the current MS Sql setup but painful compared to SQLite in terms of setup...